State-College-Plone/WebServerAuth/Products/WebServerAuth/README.txt

           long, out of plugin.py.

         * Added shared secret support.
 A header (HTTP_WSA_SECRET by default) can be checked for an optional shared secret value.
-When specfied, this value must match the header value for credential extraction to take place.
+When enabled and specfied, this value must match the header value for credential extraction to take place.

+        * Reworked the ZMI options page to be more consistent.

     ' ' 1.5 -- ' '